 I used to joke with my husband, Richard, that when Swiss postmen stopped delivering the mail twice daily, it would be time to leave Switzerland.

 The PTT offered Willi a snowmobile, but he declined.
 He wanted to stay in a warm saddle and protect the calm environment.
-My story made the Swissair Gazette, the airline’s inflight magazine.
+My story made the Swissair Gazette, the airline’s in-flight magazine, and it made Willi famous.

 Another of my postal stories got international attention in the International Herald Tribune, for whom I was its features correspondent.

 It was the discovery in 1978 of 26 perfectly preserved letters, encased in a PTT sack, that had made its way down a glacier from the 1950 crash of an Air India flight into Mt.
 Blanc while en route from Calcutta to Geneva.
 The PTT delivered the pristine letters to companies still in business.
-There was only one of the private mail recipients still alive — an 86-year old doctor who had worked with Mother Teresa in Calcutta.
+There was only one of the private addressees still alive,an 86-year old doctor, who had worked with Mother Teresa in Calcutta.

 We moved to Montecito a dozen years ago.
 The village reminded us of some of the blessings we’d had in Switzerland and other villages and towns we’ve lived in over the years — gorgeous gardens and vistas, enchanting architecture, privacy and a voice in village life.

-We could never have guessed that we’d be living in a one-party state with such unwieldy pension funds and venom-laced political rhetoric that takes pride of place over local and common sense.
-That doesn’t care to know the name of the one person in a neighborhood who links us during an unprecedented national crisis.
+We could never have guessed that we’d be living in a one-party state with such unwieldy pension funds, an out-of-control and too powerful teachers’ union and venom-laced political rhetoric that takes pride of place over local and common sense.
+That doesn’t care to know the last name of the one person in a neighborhood who linked us during unnecessary quarantines in an unprecedented national crisis.

-President Donald Trump called the U.S. Postal Service “a joke” and threatened to not fund the country’s largest employer if it doesn’t quadruple the cost for mailing packages to reverse decades of red ink.
-But the self-destruction of our bloated, bureaucratic postal service is no laughing matter.
+President Trump called the U.S. Postal Service “a joke” and threatened to stop funding the country’s largest employer if it didn’t quadruple the cost for mailing packages to reverse decades of red ink were he re-elected.
+Our bloated, bureaucratic postal service is no laughing matter.
+Especially when compared to the private sector that is all too happy to oblige.

 Calla Jones Corner